Helmets for Many Activities

 Our primary field is bicycle helmets, but here is what we know about other helmets.

-The Consumer Product Safety Commission has a very useful page matching helmets for various activities on their Web site.
+The Consumer Product Safety Commission has a very useful page recommending helmets for many activities on their Web site.

 The US equestrian community developed an ASTM standard in 1988 with unique characteristics for horseback riding and horse sports.
 The hazard of being kicked by the horse is unique.
 If you ride in woods, the larger vents of the bicycle helmet are more likely to snag a branch, and the rider position is higher on a horse than on a bicycle.
 As a result, ASTM has a specific equestrian standard that calls out a helmet for the impacts encountered in horseback riding.
 One of the anvils the helmet is tested on is a sharp edge that simulates a horse's hoof or steel fencing.
 Although some riders do wear bicycle helmets for cost reasons, they can have much better protection with an equestrian helmet designed for their sport.
 It should meet the ASTM standard for equestrian helmets (F1163).